mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 \bigskip

-Up until the time of writing, the majority of deep learning models being appliied to energy forecasting fall under the subset of three major ways \cite{Kumar2013}.
+Up until the time of writing, the majority of deep learning models being appliied to energy forecasting fall under the subset of three major types \cite{Kumar2013}.
 These are: A feed forward neural network (FFNN)/Multi Layer Perceptron (MLP) through the process of increasing the number of hidden layers, some form of recurrence through a recurrent neural network (RNN), long-short term memory (LSTM) or gated recurrent unit (GRU), or through sequentially combining different types of algorithms into an overall structure.
 In 2020, Xue et al. contrasted these different approaches in order to forecast the heating demand of a district system \cite{Xue2020}.
-Their experiments showed that the LSTM models were among the highest-performing models tested for.
+Their experiments showed that the LSTM models were amongst the highest-performing of the models tested.

 \bigskip